hotosm/installer/README.txt

 but has certain drawbacks for rapid deployment of tools in the field:

 1) OSGEO4W is non-trivial to get working fully-offine (from a usb stick).
-1) OSGEO4W is not less than "one-click" and requires some explanation to use.
+2) OSGEO4W is less than "one-click" and requires some explanation to use.
 3) OSGEO4W requires a high level of skill to add new packages to.